-After a second freeze-up, here’s a look at McConnell’s health issues this year
+After a second freeze-up, here’s a look at McConnell’s health problems this year

 March 13: McConnell is discharged from hospital stay, heads to therapy

-McConnell was discharged from a Washington hospital March 13 and underwent physical therapy at an inpatient rehab facility before returning home, a statement from a spokesperson said at the time.
+McConnell was discharged from a Washington, D.C., hospital March 13 and underwent physical therapy at an inpatient rehab facility before returning home, a statement from a spokesperson said at the time.

 While remaining in the hospital over the course of the previous weekend, McConnell’s medical team discovered he had also fractured a rib.